 We have years of experience caring for families from all walks of life, cultures, and faiths.
 Our unsurpassed staff and our family provide kind, caring, professional service.
 Each family comes to us because they know we are leaders in our profession who are dedicated to excellence in service, adhere to the highest funeral industry standards, and have exceptional integrity.
 We consistently earn phenomenally high customer satisfaction survey results.

 Our licensed, professional staff is here for you 24 hours a day, 7 days a week.
 Please call 978-685-5379 anytime.
+An on-call funeral director will return your call if it is after 5:00 PM.
 We will even come to you to make arrangements in the comfort of your home.

 Prompt, compassionate service is always just a phone call away, where and when you need it.

 Joe was born, raised, and educated in Lawrence.
 He graduated from Lawrence High School and New England Institute of Anatomy, Sanitary Science, Embalming and Funeral Directing in Boston.
 He has been licensed since 1964.

 In 1979, Joe purchased the business from his father and uncle and continued the funeral home operation in Lawrence for many years.
 He purchased land and built a new facility in the neighboring town of Methuen in 1993.
 Joe operated out of both locations and eventually sold the Lawrence facility due to the large increase in volume at the Methuen location.

 Joe married his wife, Susan, in 1966, and they have two children, Stuart Cataudella and Amber Cataudella-Conran.
 He also has two grandchildren, Joey and Meaghan, who are the loves of his life.
 Joe enjoys golfing and hunting and is an avid fly fisherman.